conda/conda-build/docs/source/resources/define-metadata.rst

-During the post-build phase, the shared libraries in the newly created package are examined for linkages which are not provided by the package's requirements or a predefined list of libraries.
+During the post-build phase, the shared libraries in the newly created package are examined for linkages which are not provided by the package's requirements or a predefined list of system libraries.
 If such libraries are detected, either a warning ``--no-error-overlinking`` or error ``--error-overlinking`` will result.